kamilazdybal/python-for-academics/README.md

 The audience I think will benefit a lot from these tutorials are Ph.D. students, especially at the beginning of their Ph.D.
 I believe that the earlier you learn how to automate dull tasks the better!
 My motivation is to teach you things that I wish I had learned early in my Ph.D.
 But, of course, academics at all stages of their careers are welcome to join along! :-)

 I'm assuming that you have some exposure to Python and have used Python before, at least a little bit.
 Thus, I will not be explaining Python from scratch in this series.
 There's plenty of materials for that out there already!
+However, I am going to explain the bits of the code as we go.
 I invite you to check and learn things on your own here and there to expand on what I do not cover.
 Since you're an academic, I'm confident that this approach will work out well!

 ## Video tutorials & code